 Meals below are grain-free, dairy-free and prepped using whole foods.
 Interested in trying a whole food based lifestyle?
 Use the tips below that I followed with my clients during a “Whole Food Nutrition Challenge”.
 Some went for 7 days, other for 14 and some even went for 21 days!
 Did you know it takes 21 days to create a good habit?!
+Try it.

 Whole Food Based Nutrition Challenge

 The intention in launching this challenge is to bring awareness to what we put into our bodies, experience the detox process (if any) then see how amazing you’ll feel in just a few days when your gut health begins to work at optimum level.
 We will primarily follow a whole foods based diet which include lean meats and fish, bountiful amounts of fruits & veggies, lots of healthy fats as well as fresh herbs and spices.